Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/astro-paging-and-listing-by-category.md

 /pages/articles/3/
 ```

-To do this, we create the following filein `/pages/articles/` with the name `[page].astro`.
+To do this, we create the following file in `/pages/articles/` with the name `[page].astro`.

-As you can see, we have used a token for `[page]`; this will be replaced with each page number.
+As you can see, we have used a token for `[page]`; this will be replaced with the page number.

 A more complex example would be to have paged lists *per category*.
 That is possible, too – you can use tokens anywhere in the file path.

-For our paged list by category, we’ll add another file within `/pages/articles/` but this time we'll use folders and file names to create `category/[category]/[page].astro`.
-The idea is to generate addresses for all the categories:
+For our paged list by category, we’ll add another file within `/pages/`articles/`, but this time we'll use folders and file names to create `category/[category]/[page].astro`.
+The idea is to generate addresses for each category:

 ```
-/pages/articles/category/typescript/1/
+/blog/category/typescript/1/
-/pages/articles/category/typescript/2/
+/blog/category/typescript/2/

-/pages/articles/category/javascript/1/
+/blog/category/javascript/1/
-/pages/articles/category/javascript/2/
+/blog/category/javascript/2/
 ```

 The only rule for tokens is that each one needs to have a param when we create the `getStaticPaths` function.
 Cue segueway jingle…